 A slice of orange in your tea

-BB&R joined IMA early in the project to collaborate on a new approach to tea bag production where it was necessary to respect a record delivery time of only several months.
+B&R joined IMA early in the project to collaborate on a new approach to tea bag production.
+The goal was to allow multiple formats on one machine at nearly twice the rate of existing machines – all in a record delivery time of only few months.
 With such demanding requirements, the project would rely on full mutual reliance between IMA and B&R.

 Dozens of X20 I/O modules provide digital and analog signals, while a SafeLOGIC controller supervises safe motion control for all the axes.
 An Automation PC 910 handles real-time operation, including the machine control logic as well as safety and motion control – achieving a control cycle time for the motors of only 1200 microseconds.

-The HMI application runs on a second Automation PC 910 along with IMA’s Windows-based SCADA system.
-The PC is connected via SDL3 to the operator interface: an Automation Panel customized as a “naked” touch panel that IMA integrates into its own HMI housing system, combining it with the specific components needed for each machine type.
+The HMI application runs on a second Automation PC 910 along with IMA's Windows-based SCADA system.
+The PC is connected via Smart Display Link to the operator interface: an Automation Panel customized as a "naked" touch panel that IMA integrates into its own HMI housing system, combining it with the specific components needed for each machine type.